27 Amazing Ways to Upgrade Your Kitchen Without Remodeling

 Keep it simple.

 If there's one overarching rule for transforming any kitchen, it's to keep things simple.
 Declutter your stacks of supplies, take it easy on the non-essential appliances, and be sure to curate your decorative items to those you really want.
 By streamlining things, you'll create a calm and soothing space rather than a hectic and disorganized one.
-And for more ways to keep clutter at bay in your home, discover these 20 Easy Tips for Keeping Your Closet Organized.
+And for more amazing ways to transform your space, discover these 27 Amazing Home Upgrades for Every Budget.